The Power of a Step

 - Ask for two volunteers to help facilitate the story.
 Volunteer #1 will represent the main character in our story – Lola.
 Volunteer #2 will represent high school Graduation Day.
 Graduation Day from Secondary School is Lola’s goal and it will be the class's job to help her get there!
 Ask the two volunteers to come to the front and stand on opposite sides of the room.

 - As the class reads Lola’s story aloud, each learner will have an opportunity to determine whether Lola takes a step forward towards her goal of graduating from high school, if she takes a step backwards, or if she remains where she is.
-Colored paper will serve as a voting tool.
-Students will decide what happens to Lola in the story, and hold up a piece of paper to cast their vote.
+Colored paper will serve as a voting tool or the symbols you've chosen.
+Learners will decide what happens to Lola in the story, and hold up a piece of paper to cast their vote.

 - GREEN = Move one step forward